calcuis/random-pattern-suko/README.md

 It calls the `calculate_hints()` function with the random_pattern and prints the resulting hints.

+### Summary
-In summary, this code generates a random pattern of digits, calculates sums and hints based on specific groups of digits within the pattern, and then prints the random pattern, sums, and hints.
+This code generates a random pattern of digits, calculates sums and hints based on specific groups of digits within the pattern, and then prints the random pattern, sums, and hints.
 Each time the code is run, a new random pattern is generated, leading to different sums and hints.